jcburgui/CellNet/README.md

 ## Acknowledgements

-    Some parts of the framework have been programmed by Ana Peleteiro when performing her PhD.
+    Some parts of the framework have been programmed by [Ana Peleteiro](https://de.linkedin.com/in/anapeleteiro), when performing her remarkable PhD.
 Thesis.